-Save Your Findings – Make sure you bookmark any good/promising posts so that you can refer back to it again if needed.
-Chances are you’ll be able to find it again but if you’re looking at a lot of different machines this can save you quite a bit of time.
+Save Your Findings – Make sure you bookmark any good/promising posts so that you can refer back to them again if needed.
+Chances are you’ll be able to find it again but if you’re looking at a lot of different rowing machines this can save you quite a bit of time.

 Where Can I Buy A Used Concept2 Rowing Machine For Sale?

 There are actually quite a few options available to you when looking to purchase a used C2 rower.
 Some of them you are probably aware of but there are also some more obscure options that may bring you surprising results.
 Let’s go through them now.

 Craigslist is a great place to start and probably the most popular marketplace we’ll speak about.
 You’ll probably find more options available here which is great, but it will also be more competitive as there are also many users.
 This is why acting fast when you see one you like can be so crucial.

 If you don’t get in contact, someone else will.

 A quick google search for Craigslist will bring up your current location and you can simply start your search from there.
 Here are some decent options that look pretty good that I was available to find within a few minutes of searching.

 As you can see, the seller has used good images and clearly described the rower.
 This is what you should look for in a listing.